khasang12/DACNPM_BKPass/README.md

 Welcome to our BKPass project.

 ## ✋Introduction
-After every semester, the significant demands for exchanging products are inevitably seen on social media groups.
-However, there are certainly many weakpoints of considering security, manageability and item availablity.
-Having encountered those traumatic situations as students, we devised a semi-automated website from which "authenticated" users can sell and purchase things for the sake of effortless item management.
+After every semester, the significant demands for exchanging products and belongings are inevitably seen on social media groups.
+However, there are certainly many disadvantages considering security, manageability and item availablity.
+Having encountered those traumatic situations as students, we devised a semi-automated website from which "certified" users can sell and purchase things for the sake of effortless item management.

 ### Technology Stack
 * Front-end: ReactJS, TailwindCSS, and many complementary libaries provided by npm.